 It can be difficult to decide between an LLC vs. a corporation when you’re first incorporating.
-There are some important differences to consider.
+But what’s the difference between an LLC and corporation?
+There are actually a lot of nuances to consider.
 Which type of entity you choose will impact your yearly fees, whether you have to hold annual meetings, and how you go about limiting buying and selling of ownership interests.
+Here’s what you need to know.

 Difference Between LLC and Corporation: Structure